-Historically, AI has been divided into two camps: those who prefer representations based on logic and those who prefer probability.

-A few years ago, CPSC 322 covered logic, while CPSC 422 introduced probability:

-- now we introduce both representational families in 322, and 422 goes into more depth - this should give you a better idea of what's included in Al

-Note: Some of the most exciting current research in AI is actually building bridges between these camps.
+- Historically, AI has been divided into two camps: those who prefer representations based on logic and those who prefer probability. - A few years ago, CPSC 322 covered logic, while CPSC 422 introduced probability: - now we introduce both representational families in 322, and 422 goes into more depth - this should give you a better idea of what's included in AI - Note: Some of the most exciting current research inAI is actually building bridges between these camps.

-CPSC 322, Lecture 2

-Slide 11
+- Recap from last lecture

-Representation and Reasoning
+- Representation and Reasoning

+- · An Overview of This Course

+- Further Dimensions of Representational Complexity